 When it comes to family adoptions, it is best to speak with an experienced attorney to determine your rights and how to proceed with adopting your grandchild or another family member in the event of their parent's death.

 No matter what type of adoption is right for you and your family, our Minot adoption attorney is here to help.

+In North Dakota, anyone who needs a home is eligible to be adopted.
 North Dakota defines adoption as “a court action in which an adult assumes legal and other responsibilities for another, usually a minor.”